Skip to content

 1.2M metro area

+Study abroad in Chiang Mai works best when you choose by university fit, housing and daily routine, not just the city photo.
 Northern Thailand's calmer student base: cheaper and more cultural than Bangkok, strong around CMU and Nimman, but the scooter question and burning season are not optional details.
+Check neighbourhoods and campus routes before committing to housing.

 Who loves this city?